AQIB-NAWAB/AQIB-NAWAB/README.md

 # 👋 Hi, I'm Aqib Nawab

-Welcome to my GitHub!
-I'm a **Full Stack Developer** specializing in the **MERN stack**, with a passion for creating scalable web applications and actively contributing to open-source projects.
-Currently a **BSIT student** and an active member of **GDSC** and **UE IT Society**, I'm dedicated to continuous learning and impact through tech.
+Hi, I'm M.Aqib having more than 2 years of experince in web development.
+I also actively contributing to open source and eganged wth communities.
+I was CO lead in GDSC'24.
+I'm also mentor at Dev Weekends.
+I love helping people and collaborate with others to making things that impact in others life.

 ---